 Software and Programming II

-This module is a continuation of the studies presented in Software and Programming I focussing on an introduced to the use of object-oriented methods for problem solving.
+This module is a continuation of the studies presented in Software and Programming I focussing on the use of object-oriented methods for problem solving.
 Object-oriented programming languages require a different approach to software design from the traditional functional decomposition approach of procedural languages.
-Object-oriented systems are described in terms of independent objects, and their inter-relationships.
+Object-oriented systems are described in terms of independent objects and their inter-relationships.
 Such systems can provide considerable potential for re-usability, extensibility, and robustness, assisting in the process of programming-in-the-large.

-- Inheritance, polymorphism, and abstract classes - Overriding instance methods.
-The access modifier protected.
+- Inheritance and polymorphism.
+Overriding instance methods.
+The access modifier protected and the default access modifier.
 The type Object.
-Inheritance and design.
 Abstract classes.
 Interfaces and multiple inheritance.
 The instanceof operator and casting non-primitive types.
 Parametric and ad-hoc polymorphism.

-- Exceptions and exception handling - Exception handling with try and catch.
+- Exceptions and exception handling with try and catch.
 Program correctness: throwing an exception.
 RuntimeExceptions and the throws clause.
-User defined exception classes.
+User-defined exception classes.

-- Linked data structures and recursion - Linking objects.
-Self-referential structures.
-Stacks and queues.
-Linked list implementation of stacks and queues.
-Other operations on lists.
+- Linked data structures: linking objects and self-referential structures.
+Linked-list implementation of stacks and queues and other operations on lists.
 Generic data structures.
 Binary Trees.

 A pass in Software and Programming I.